-Witch Market – The local ‘Witch Market’ (or tourist market in reality) is full of interesting craft items, clothing, jewellery and some slightly witchy stalls offering various crystals and preserved animal parts.
-You can also buy good luck charms and spells, which incorporate various plant, animal and mineral parts to represent what you wish for.
+Witch Market – The local ‘Witch Market’ (or tourist market in reality) is full of interesting craft items, clothing, jewelry, and some slightly witchy stalls offering various crystals and preserved animal parts.
+You can also buy good luck charms and spells, which incorporate various plant, animal, and mineral parts to represent what you wish for.
 Perhaps not such a bad idea if you’re planning to ride the Death Road the next day!

 The Coca Museum – Everything you might have wanted to know about Coca leaves but were afraid to ask.
-You’ll learn all about the history of the Coca leaf, some myths, truths and lies, plus an interesting document translated into many languages.
+You’ll learn all about the history of the Coca leaf, some myths, truths, and lies, plus an interesting document translated into many languages.

-Killi Killi – Formerly a strategic military point against the Spanish invaders in the 1780’s, the hilltop viewpoint of Avenida Las Banderas provides 360 degree panoramic views of the city.
+Killi Killi – Formerly a strategic military point against the Spanish invaders in the 1780s, the hilltop viewpoint of Avenida Las Banderas provides 360-degree panoramic views of the city.

-Teleferico – The La Paz cable car system is about 10km long and consists of 3 lines running from the northern-moist point of the city, to the suburbs of the south – Some of the best views you’ll find in the city and a great way to travel!
+Teleferico – The La Paz cable car system is about 10km long and consists of 3 lines running from the northern-most point of the city, to the suburbs of the south – Some of the best views you’ll find in the city and a great way to travel!